BAC Cataloguing Grant for Business Archives

 - make more business collections accessible

-We envisage that the £2000 grant will be used over the equivalent of a 4-week period to fund an archive intern or temporary staff member (under professional supervision) to catalogue a discrete collection of business records.
+We envisage that the grant of £3000 is used over the equivalent of a six-week period to fund an archive intern or temporary staff member (under professional supervision) to catalogue a discrete collection of business records.
 This can either be a detailed catalogue of a small collection or a top-level catalogue of a more substantial collection.
-Grant recipients should provide the BAC with a final report and catalogue, and the catalogue should be made available to the National Register of Archives (published by The National Archives).
+Grant recipients should provide the BAC with a final report and catalogue, and the catalogue should be made available to The National Archives’ DISCOVERY database.

 Previous applicants are welcome to re-apply.
 Please note that the BAC would not normally award a grant to the same institution within three years.

-Any questions about the grant should be addressed to Lorna Williams, Trustee of the Business Archives Council, at:
+Any questions about the grant should be addressed to Adam Hillhouse, Administrator, Business Archives Council Cataloguing Grants (2015) at:

 Find out about the projects of past winners: